ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 # 17. Extend the base stage and create a new stage named prod
 FROM base as prod

-# 18. Copy only the files we want from the build stage into the prod stage
+# 18. Copy only the files we want from a few stages into the prod stage
 COPY --from=trivy result secure
 COPY --from=build-stage /api/main main